AbhishekKumar4/Python-basics-for-data-science/Data Types/README.md

 Modifying a tuple is forbidden.
 But Python doesn’t enforce it on the elements.
 It means we can update them if they are mutable objects.

+**Need of tuple**

+- Python uses tuples to return multiple values from a function.
+- Tuples are more lightweight than lists.
+- It works as a single container to stuff multiple things.
+- We can use them as a key in a dictionary.